rosettatype/hyperglot/README.md

 **A:** The primary orthography for Balinese is actually Latin, as it is the most common way of writing the language today.
 To include checks for the secondary orthography that uses the Balinese script, set the flag to `--orthography=primary,secondary`.

+**Q: Why is language data for XYZ missing while YZX is included?**

+**A:** A language can be included if it meets two criteria:

+1. It has an assigned [ISO 639-3 code](https://iso639-3.sil.org).
+2. It has an established orthography that can be represented using [Unicode](https://unicode.org) characters.

+If XYZ meets these requirements but is not yet in the database, please consider contributing or opening an issue](/issues).

+The database uses ISO 639-3 language codes.
+If a language does not have an assigned ISO 639-3 code, we are currently unable to include it.

+We recognize that opinions may differ on what constitutes a distinct language versus a dialect.
+However, to ensure consistency and interoperability, we adhere to the ISO 639-3 international standard.

 ## Roadmap

 - [x] 🪶 Change licence to Apache 2
 - [x] 💰 Invite sponsorship and funding[#174](https://github.com/rosettatype/hyperglot/issues/174)
-- [x] 🤖 Basic analysis of shaping instructions provided by the font (GPOS and GSUB): check whether character combinations are affected by font instructions, enabling scalable support for complex combinations (e.g., Arabic, Hindi/Devanagari). [#176](https://github.com/rosettatype/hyperglot/issues/176)
+- [x] 🤖 Basic analysis of shaping support provided by the font (GPOS and GSUB): check whether character combinations are affected by font OpenType features, enabling scalable support for complex combinations (e.g., Arabic, Hindi/Devanagari). [#176](https://github.com/rosettatype/hyperglot/issues/176)
 - [ ] ➡️ Export in a format suitable for submission to Unicode CLDR
 - [ ] 🌍 Web app: add links to other resources per language
 - [ ] 📚 Improve language data, sources, and validity for languages with fewer authoritative references [#157](https://github.com/rosettatype/hyperglot/issues/157)